datanav/rocksdb/sesam_README.txt

 To update to a new version of rocksdb, do the following:

-1. In a webbrowser, go to https://github.com/datanav/rocksdb and click the "Fetch upstream"-button and then the "Fetch and merge" button.
+1. In a webbrowser, go to https://github.com/datanav/rocksdb and click the "Sync fork"->"Update branch"-button.
 2. In your local checkout of datanav/rocksdb, run this command: git fetch --tags upstream